glasnt/talks/2017_01_LCA_JavaScript/slides.md

 More than twice as fast
 ---
+# Server Side Security <!-- .slide: class="center" -->
+---

+## "The Little Doctor" <!-- .slide: class="center" -->
+### Proof of Concept cross-platform XSS worm framework

+<span class="dasfoot"><a href="https://github.com/infosec-au/little-doctor/">Source Code, GitHub</a> <a href="https://www.youtube.com/watch?v=jMKmPW99TFQ">Video</a></span>
+Note: Demo'd at KiwiCon X

+Rocket Chat is all made in Javascript frames in the mobile and desktop app

+So the same vulnerability of being able to run the code....

+---
 # Package<br>Management <!-- .slide: class="center" -->
 ---

 # <img src="pictures/npm.png"> <!-- .slide: class="center" -->
 ---

 # <img src="pictures/wdu.png"> <!-- .slide: class="center" -->